DarioCM/DarioCM/README.md

 # Hi there 👋

-### Senior Java Software Engineer
+## Senior Java Software Engineer | Angular | Kotlin Enthusiast

-I'm a seasoned Java Software Engineer with extensive experience in building robust applications using Java, Spring Boot, and cloud services (AWS, GCP).
-Over the years, I have honed my skills in developing scalable solutions, designing microservices architectures, and optimizing cloud deployments.
+I'm a Senior Java Software Engineer with over 9 years of experience in building scalable, reliable applications using Java, Spring Boot, and cloud platforms like AWS and GCP.
+I specialize in microservices architectures, high-performance APIs, and cloud-native solutions.

-#### 🔭 I’m currently working on:
+### 🔭 I’m currently working on:
-- Full stack projects
+- **[GastroTrack Backend](https://github.com/DarioCM/gastrotrack-api)**: A food tracker app to monitor gastritis triggers, built with Spring Boot, PostgreSQL, Redis, and Docker
-- CRUD APIs with spring boot
+- **[GastroTrack Frontend](https://github.com/DarioCM/gastrotrack-frontend)**: The Angular-based frontend for GastroTrack, designed to deliver an intuitive and responsive user experience
-- Reactive REST APIs
+- Learning and applying **Kotlin** in backend development
-- gRPC
+- Developing CRUD APIs and Reactive REST APIs
-- Kafka
+- Microservices and event-driven systems with Kafka and gRPC

-#### 🌱 I’m currently learning:
+### 🌱 I’m currently learning:
-- AWS
+- Advanced AWS and GCP services for deployment and scaling
-- GCP
+- Kotlin for backend microservices
-- Apache Spark
+- Tailwind CSS for building modern, responsive frontends
-- Go
+- Enhancing full-stack skills with Angular and Spring Boot

-#### 💻 Passion and Interests:
+### 💻 Passion and Interests:
-I'm not just passionate about coding; I also love exploring new places and discovering music from around the world.
-These interests inspire creativity and innovation in my professional work.
+When I’m not coding, I enjoy exploring new places, immersing myself in music from around the world, and finding inspiration through creative pursuits.
+These passions spark innovation in my work.

-Feel free to check out my repositories and connect with me for collaboration opportunities!
+Feel free to explore my repositories, including **[GastroTrack Backend](https://github.com/DarioCM/gastrotrack-api)** and **[GastroTrack Frontend](https://github.com/DarioCM/gastrotrack-frontend)**, and connect with me for collaboration opportunities!

 #### 📃 Resume
   <i><small>